mmckechney/SqlBuildManager/docs/localbuild.md

 `sqlpackage.exe` is needed for the use of the DACPAC features of the tool.
 It should already be available in the `Microsoft_SqlDB_DAC` subfolder where you are running your tests.
 If not, you can install the package from here [https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download?view=sql-server-2017](https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download?view=sql-server-2017).
 The unit tests should find the executable but if not, you may need to add the path to `\SqlBuildManager\SqlSync.SqlBuild\DacPacHelper.cs` in the getter for `sqlPackageExe`.

-# Setting up a test Azure Environment

-## Create Test Target databases

-To test against Azure databases, you will need some in Azure!
-The following PowerShell will create:

-- An Azure SQL Server
-- A SQL Azure Elastic Pool for cost effective use of the databases
-- "X" number of databases for that pool. ("x" is defined by the optional `TestDatabaseCount` parameter)
-- An Azure Batch account, with the latest build of the sbm.exe CLI uploaded and installed

-It is important to note that you can re-run this script at any time to ensure your environment is set up properly.
-It will not impact running resources if run multiple times.

-## Steps

-1. In a PowerShell window, navigate to the `docs/templates` folder
-2. Run the `Login-AzAccount` command to connect to your Azure account
-3. Run the `Create_AzureTestEnvironment.ps1` file.
-You will be prompted for parameters:

-    - `ResourceGroupName` - Azure resource group to create and put the resources into
-    - `Location` - the Azure region to deploy the resources
-    - `SqlServerName` - the name of the Azure SQL PaaS server to create
-    - `ElasticPoolName` - the name of the elastic pool to put your databases in
-    - `DatabaseNameRoot` - the prefix for you Azure SQL databases.
-This will be appended with sequence numbers (001, 002, etc)
-    - `Batchprefix` - the prefix for the Azure batch components.
-Must be less that 8 characters, all lowercase
-    - `SqlServerUserName` - the SQL Admin name to use when creating the SQL server
-    - `SqlServerPassword` - the SQL Admin password to use.
-Upon re-running the script, it will reset the Admin password to this value
-    - `TestDatabaseCount` - an optional parameter.
-The default is 10

-Once the script is done running, it will save